-The most important part of platform-led upskilling in Africa is what we call transformational upskilling.
-Platform-Led Transformational Upskilling results in portable skills and adds to the overall level of skill in a workforce.
-When delivered by platforms, transformational upskilling has the potential to strengthen the social contract between platforms and vendors/workers, and it brings platforms into the broader education landscape of the markets in which they operate.
-Indeed, transformational upskilling is the kernel of a potentially powerful alignment between the respective strengths and goals of marketplace platforms, their users (laborers, suppliers, and customers), and the development community's interest in promoting prosperity and skilled workforces.
+The most important part of platform-led upskilling in Africa is that which results in portable skills and adds to the overall level of skill in a workforce.
+When delivered by platforms, such upskilling has the potential to strengthen the social contract between platforms and vendors/workers, and it brings platforms into the broader education landscape of the markets in which they operate.
+Indeed, this upskilling is the kernel of a potentially powerful alignment between the respective strengths and goals of marketplace platforms, their users (laborers, suppliers, and customers), and the development community's interest in promoting prosperity and skilled workforces.

-Platform-Led Transformational Upskilling is difficult and expensive; there's a lot of work to be done to refine it as a craft and create sources of advantage for marketplace platforms.
+Platform-led upskilling is difficult and expensive; there's a lot of work to be done to refine it as a craft and create sources of advantage for marketplace platforms.
 But our research and interviews with platforms around the world illustrate that platforms are already teaching portable skills.
-At present, the scale at which Platform-Led Transformational Upskilling could impact the contours of labor markets is undetermined but likely large.
+At present, the scale at which platform-led upskilling could impact the contours of labor markets is undetermined but likely large.